SirPlease/L4D2-Competitive-Rework/Dedicated Server Install Guide/README.md

 * 1 core per server, 1GB Memory per server
   * Gameservers are usually hosted in a Shared Environment, thus not recommended.
 * A modern CPU, if you're planning on increasing the tickrate I would aim for a solid 3GHz CPU at minimum.
-* DDoS Protection to absorb volume attacks and to filter out malicious traffic.
+* DDoS Protection to absorb volume attacks 和 to filter out malicious traffic.

 > **Solid Server Hosts (In My Experience):**
 * NFOServers (**for US**, mostly)